OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-only Expanding Card

-This document details how to create an expanding card effect using only CSS.
-This effect involves a card that smoothly expands to reveal more content when hovered over.
-We'll be using pure CSS3 for this, avoiding JavaScript for a lightweight and performant solution.
+This document details a CSS-only solution to create an expanding card effect.
+The card expands vertically when hovered over, revealing hidden content.
+This example utilizes only CSS3 properties and avoids JavaScript for a lightweight and performant solution.

 **Description of the Styling:**

-The styling utilizes CSS transitions and transforms to create the expanding effect.
-The card initially has a smaller height.
-On hover, the height is increased, and a smooth transition ensures a visually appealing animation.
-We'll also add some subtle shadows for depth and visual appeal.
+The card uses a simple structure with a container div for the entire card and inner divs for the visible and hidden content.
+The key to the expansion effect is the use of `max-height` and transitions.
+Initially, the hidden content's `max-height` is set to 0, hiding it.
+On hover, the `max-height` is changed to a value that allows the hidden content to be fully visible, and a smooth transition is applied to create the animation.

 **Full Code:**